Cloud-native security: where things actually go wrong

 Cloud-native security isn’t a new discipline.

-It’s the same discipline, under higher speed and higher blast radius.
+Its the same discipline, under higher speed and higher blast radius.

 Quotable rules

-• Cloud-native makes it easier to ship: and easier to misconfigure.
+• Cloud-native makes it easier to ship, and easier to misconfigure.

 • Visibility isn’t optional.